How to TikTok BookTok for Authors

 5. Follow other authors

 To get familiar with BookTok culture, follow other BookTok accounts.
-Check out what similar authors in your genre are doing with their videos.
+Check out what similar authors in your genre are doing with their videos(we’ll see some booktok examples in a minute).
 Watch their most popular videos.
 Get inspired.
-TikTok has a function where you can save the sounds of other videos to use in your own.
+TikTok has a function where you can save the sounds of other videos to use on your own.
 If there’s a certain music or voiceover you like, save it and try it out yourself.

 6. Follow trends

 Along with BookTok authors, get inspiration from all of TikTok.
 You’ll find trending videos on TikTok, including sound effects and hashtags.
 Take a trending video and do a bookish version of it.
-Get creative!
 Doing so can help diversify your audience by reaching users not following #BookTok.
 Why not reach a wider pool of users?

 7. Engage with others